Simple loop actions

 Completed

-Screenshot of the excel loop..
+Screenshot of the excel loop.

-Screenshot of the Actions table with Get first free column highlighted..
+Screenshot of the Actions table with Get first free column highlighted.

 Screenshot of the Loop action properties.

-Within the loop, we set the sum of expenses to 0, read the employee’s email address, and retrieve the emails sent from their account to the designated one, with the subject line Company Expense:
+Within the loop, set the sum of expenses to 0, read the employee’s email address, and retrieve the emails sent from their account to the designated one, with the subject line Company Expense:

 Screenshot of the workspace loop parameters.

-From here we use the Retrieve the Values of named cells and use the cell Name in the Name field.
+From here use the Retrieve the Values of named cells and use the cell Name in the Name field.

-Screenshot of Read Excel worksheet..
+Screenshot of Read Excel worksheet.

 Screenshot of the Retrieve emails action properties dialog.